+Intermediate Ceramics:

-2.0 or 3.5 Units Intermediate Ceramics: Wheel Throwing Techniques Prerequisite: ART 026 with a minimum grade of C. Course Advisory: SCC minimum English standard.
+Wheel Throwing Techniques

+Prerequisite: ART 026 with a minimum grade of C. Course Advisory: SCC minimum English standard.
 Continuation of ART 026 with emphasis on expanding skills, experimentation, design, craftspersonship, and creativity.
 Application of basic techniques to create finished art forms.
 Field trip may be required.
 One to two hours lecture, three to four and one-half hours lab.

+Ceramic Design:

+Wheel Throwing Techniques

-ART0282.0 or 3.5 UnitsCeramic Design: Wheel Throwing TechniquesPrerequisite: ART 027 with a minimum grade of C.Course Advisory: SCC minimum English standard.Emphasizes ceramic design problem-solving.
-Emphasison creativity, design, honing skills, craftspersonship andexperimentation.
-Ceramic art of the past as well ascontemporary art is discussed.
-Loading and firing kilns,formulating glazes and mixing clay bodies are alsocovered.
-Builds on fundamental skills covered in ART 026and ART 027.
+Prerequisite: ART 027 with a minimum grade of C. Course Advisory: SCC minimum English standard.
+Emphasizes ceramic design problem-solving.
+Emphasis on creativity, design, honing skills, craftspersonship and experimentation.
+Ceramic art of the past as well as contemporary art is discussed.
+Loading and firing kilns, formulating glazes and mixing clay bodies are also covered.
+Builds on fundamental skills covered in ART 026 and ART 027.
 Field trip may be required.
-One to twohours lecture, three to four and one-half hours lab.
+One to two hours lecture, three to four and onehalf hours lab.